 Asserts Bart Ehrman, a famous agnostic-atheist New Testament scholar who doesn’t believe in Christ’s virgin birth,

 “In none of the stories of the divine humans born from the union of a god and a mortal is the mortal a virgin.
 One has simply to diligently compare these myths to the virgin birth of Jesus to see that they lack any useful comparison.”

-Christianity didn’t borrow the the virgin birth from another myth or religion.
-Those religions, however, perhaps borrowed aspects of Christianity.
+Christianity didn’t borrow the virgin birth from another myth or religion.
+But those religions perhaps borrowed aspects of Christianity.